-The EM 124 consist of new state-of-the-art electronics and separate transmit and receive transducers in a Mills Cross configuration.
-It utilizes the same field-proven transducers as the EM 122, making it easy to upgrade.
-Care has been taken to design a highly, modular and flexible solution with compact electronics for easier and faster installation.
-Due to a flexible transducer design, the system can be tailored to almost any required size.
-The largest standard size, 0.5 x 1 degrees, gives the ultimate system performance in terms of resolution and range, while a smaller 4 x 4 degrees solution allowing full ocean depth surveys even on smaller vessels.
+The EM 124 uses state-of-the-art electronics and separate transmit and receive transducers in a Mills Cross configuration.
+It utilizes the same field-proven electronics and transducers as the EM 122, making it easy to upgrade.
+The design is highly modular and flexible with compact electronics for easier and faster installation.
+The flexible transducer design makes it possible to tailor they system to almost any required size.
+The largest standard size, 0.5 x 1 degrees, gives the ultimate system performance in terms of resolution and range, while a smaller 4 x 4 degrees solution allows wider full ocean depth surveys even on smaller vessels.

 Full seabed coverage

-The transmit fan is divided into up to 16 individual sectors in dual swath mode.
+The transmit fan can be divided into 16 individual sectors in dual swath mode.
 This allows for unique control of the transmit fan, enabling active stabilization in real time to correct for any yaw and pitch movement of the vessel, while roll stabilization is applied on the receiving beams.
-The result is a stabilized system for full ensonification of the seabed with equally distributed footprints, even in bad weather conditions, leaving no gaps or holes in the mapped area.
+The result is a stabilized system—full ensonification of the seabed with equally distributed footprints, in all types of weather conditions, leaving no gaps or holes in the mapped area.
 All beams are maintained and automatically adjusted according to achievable coverage or operator defined limits.
 Up to 1600 individual beams are available in dual swath mode.
-Two individual transmitting fans are generated with a small difference in tilt giving a constant sounding separation alongtrack, resulting in a dense sounding pattern on the seafloor.
+The two individual transmitting fans are generated with a small difference in tilt to provide a constant sounding separation along track, resulting in a dense sounding pattern on the seafloor.

 Clean and high resolution data